soedinglab/plass/README.md

 # PLASS protein level assembly
 [ ![Codeship Status for soedinglab/plass](https://app.codeship.com/projects/fc7c4e70-e188-0135-0db2-569fac09cf96/status?branch=master)](https://app.codeship.com/projects/266646)

+Plass (Proten-level-assembler) is a software to assemble short reads on a protein level.
+Plass is open source GPL-licensed software implemented in C++ for Linux, MacOS.
+The software is designed to run on multiple cores and servers.

 ### Compile from source
 Compiling PLASS from source has the advantage that it will be optimized to the specific system, which should improve its performance.
 To compile PLASS `git`, `g++` (4.6 or higher) and `cmake` (3.0 or higher) are needed.
 Afterwards, the PLASS binary will be located in `build/bin/`.